HackYourFuture/post-grad-ed/README.md

 Each week you'll do exercises in order to strengthen all these skills:

-- JavaScript cardio: In these exercises you'll become more familiar with various JavaScript methods and practice with them.
+- **JavaScript cardio**: In these exercises you'll become more familiar with various JavaScript methods and practice with them.
 You'll watch videos and code along
-- Algorithms: In these exercises you'll practice your ability to think in steps, by doing programming challenges
+- **Algorithms**: In these exercises you'll practice your ability to think in steps, by doing programming challenges
-- Technical assignments: This is the bulk of this module.
-You'll prepare for the job interview process, by making **real** technical assignments that come from **real** companies.
+- **Technical assignments**: This is the bulk of this module.
+You'll prepare for the job interview process, by making _real_ technical assignments that come from _real_ companies.
-- Questionnaire: every week you'll receive a **questionnaire** containing questions that will challenge you to think about what you want out of your career.
+- **Questionnaire**: every week you'll receive a questionnaire containing questions that will challenge you to think about what you want out of your career.
 This will help you become more fluent and confident in presenting yourself in a job interview.

 In the final week you are asked to record a "video job application".
 This will be the your test to see to what degree you are able to present yourself professionally and confidently.